Past DisO Events

 📍 Maloca Community Garden, Keele Campus

-Come check out Maloca community garden (just a 15min walk from Vari Hall), eat free burgers (veggie or halal beef), and then we’ll create beautiful fabric prints with plant dyes!
+Folks found their way to Maloca community garden (just a 15min walk from Vari Hall), ate free burgers (veggie or halal beef), and created beautiful fabric prints with plant dyes!

-Once the barbecue is rolling, we’ll gather to learn from Phyllis Novak, a social practice artist and Director of York University’s Maloca Gardens, as she leads an interactive arts workshop on working with natural dyes to invigorate our activist spirit and practice.
-You will also be invited to play with some embroidery and stencils to add symbols of protection and abolition to your artworks.
+Once the barbecue was rolling, we gathered to learn from Phyllis Novak, a social practice artist and Director of York University’s Maloca Gardens, as she lead an interactive arts workshop on working with natural dyes to invigorate our activist spirit and practice.
+We also invited everyone to play with some embroidery and stencils to add symbols of protection and abolition to our artworks.

-As we gather to make art in the midst of a thriving garden let’s imagine extending community safety beyond the human to non-human beings, including plants.
+As we gathered to make art in the midst of a thriving garden we imagined extending community safety beyond the human to non-human beings, including plants.
 Police and prisons don’t keep us safe—we create safety through our relationships with one another, the earth, the plant and non-human world.
 When we approach each other and the world with a sense of care and wonder we build abolitionist futures.

 2023 DISORIENTATION WEEK